CoMAP2025/CoMAP/README.md

 ### Analysis

-- The `analysis/` folder includes scripts and notebooks for visualizing and analyzing survey/scale data collected during the study.
+- The `analysis/` folder includes the visualization of the survey/scale data collected during the study.

 ---